 The Greater Sydney Green Grid is a long-term vision for a network of high quality green spaces that connects communities to the natural landscape.
-It links tree-lined streets, waterway and bushland corridors, parks and open spaces to town centres, public transport and public spaces.
-The Greater Sydney Green Grid builds on the District’s established open space, the Regional Tracks and Trails Framework and the Principal Bicycle Network.
+It links tree-lined streets, waterways, bushland corridors, parks and open spaces with town centres, public transport and public places.
+The Greater Sydney Green Grid builds on the District's established open space, the Regional Tracks and Trails Framework and the Principal Bicycle Network.

-Tree-lined streets, urban bushland and tree cover on private land form the urban tree canopy.
-The urban tree canopy is a form of green infrastructure that mitigates the urban heat island effect, with a 10 per cent increase in tree canopy cover reducing the land surface temperature by 1.13 degrees Celsius21.
+Tree-lined streets, urban bushland and tree cover on private land form a component of the urban tree canopy.
+The urban tree canopy is a form of green infrastructure that mitigates the urban heat island effect, with a 10 per cent increase in tree canopy cover reducing the land surface temperature by 1.13 degrees Celsius.
 The urban tree canopy also supports cleaner air and water and provides local habitat.
-Trees remove fine particles from the air and help insulate against urban noise pollution, particularly along busy roads.
-The urban tree canopy can also help make communities more resilient, by reducing the impact of heat waves and extreme heat.
+Trees remove fine particles from the air and help insulate against noise pollution, particularly along busy roads.
+The urban tree canopy can also help make communities more resilient by reducing the impact of heat waves and extreme heat.

 The urban tree canopy

-The NSW Government has set a target to increase tree canopy cover across Greater Sydney to 40 per cent.
+Sutherland Shire Council has initiated a Green Streets program of street tree planting, with more than 5,000 trees planted since 2013, along with native grasses in road reserves and on other public land.
+The NSW Government has set a target to increase the tree canopy cover across Greater Sydney to 40 per cent.

 Trees are valued by residents and contribute to the streetscapes, character and amenity of the District.
-As the District continues to grow and change existing urban tree canopy will come under pressure.
+As the District continues to grow and change, the urban tree canopy will come under pressure.
 This means that expanding the urban tree canopy in public places will become even more important for supporting sustainable and liveable neighbourhoods.

-Urban renewal and transformation projects in the District, including Parramatta Road, GPOP and the Sydney Metro Northwest Urban Renewal Corridor provide opportunities to improve the public domain.
-A critical part of this will be increasing urban tree canopy cover.
+Urban renewal and transformation projects will be critical to increasing urban tree canopy cover.
 This can be complemented by other green cover, including rain gardens, green roofs and green walls.
-Green cover can help slow and store stormwater and improve water quality, filtering pollution before it reaches the District’s waterways.
+Green cover can help slow and store stormwater and improve water quality, filtering pollution before it reaches the District's waterways.

-The District’s councils provide guidance on enhancing tree canopy cover, and information on street trees.
+The District's councils generally provide guidance on enhancing tree canopy and tree cover in the urban environment, and information on street trees.
 Some encourage permeable surfaces to allow rainwater to soak into the ground and reduce stormwater run-off, which supports the growth of canopy trees and vegetation, and reduces pollution, flooding and urban heat.
-Where trees are lost as a result of development, some councils have programs to plant replacement trees in the public realm.
+Where trees are lost as a result of development, some councils have developed programs to plant replacement trees in the public realm.

-The NSW Department of Environment and Planning’s Apartment Design Guide and the new Greenfield Housing Code guide the requirements for landscape areas that can support the urban tree canopy.
+The NSW Department of Planning and Environment's Apartment Design Guide and the new Greenfield Housing Code guide the requirements for landscape areas that can support the urban tree canopy.
 The NSW Department of Planning and Environment is preparing an urban tree canopy manual, as part of a green infrastructure policy framework, to support the expansion of the urban tree canopy.